All You Need To Know About Ganga Expressway

-In a major bid to boost connectivity between western and eastern Uttar Pradesh, the Chief Minister Yogi Adityanath-led state government has set aside Rs 2,000 crore for the Ganga Expressway in the Budget for 2020-21.
-The 600-km expressway will connect Prayagraj with western districts of the state.
+To boost connectivity between western and eastern Uttar Pradesh, the Chief Minister Yogi Adityanath-led state government has given its approval to the construction of the 600-km Ganga Expressway.
+The expressway will connect Prayagraj with western districts of the state.
 The cities that the expressway will connect include Meerut, Amroha, Bulandshahr, Badaun, Shahjahanpur, Farrukhabad, Hardoi, Kannauj, Unnao, Rae Bareli and Pratapgarh.

 The project will be constructed at a cost of Rs 36,000 crore and would require 6,556 hectares of land.
-According to Adityanath, this will be the longest expressway in the world once constructed.
+According to Adityanath, once constructed, this will be the longest expressway in the world.
 The project will be built as a four-lane which could be later expanded to six lanes.
 Moreover, this expressway would serve as an emergency airstrip, too.

 The corridor will also intersect with the Agra Lucknow Expressway, the longest in the country, at Kannauj and Unnao.
 This will enhance the connectivity between rural and urban areas of the state.